 Photos by Sunny Side Cafe and DiniBeach Bar

 Boracay is regarded as one of the best islands in the Philippines and is recognized internationally for the White Beach, a long stretch of powdery white sand beach with calm blue waters, and stunning sunsets.
+There are also plenty of activities to try here, including parasailing, banana boat riding, and helmet diving in Boracay.
 Located off the coast at the northern tip of Panay Island, this famous beach attraction stands 440km south of Metro Manila, just an hour’s flight away from the city capital.

 Along with its beautiful shorelines and scenic attractions, Boracay is also a foodie haven.
 It has a wide selection of restaurants that serve a variety of cuisines ranging from local Filipino food favorites as well as international dishes that include Italian, Latin, Spanish, and Asian food.
 Many of the restaurants in this list are found on beachfront locations, while others are situated along Stations 0,1,2 or 3 on White Beach, the most popular stretch of sand in Boracay.

 Here are some of the top must-eat restaurants and food to try during your trip to Boracay: